 - Tries to commit battery

 According to the law, a person who tries to commit assault and fails is viewed with the same level of culpability as if he/she had successfully committed the crime.
-This means that an attempted first-degree assault can also be punishable by up to 25 years in jail.
+This means that an attempted first-degree attack can also be punishable by up to 25 years in jail.

-An assault charge must include an intent element.
-This means that it’s not enough to prove only that a person actually did cause severe physical injury to another person.
+An attack charge must include an intent element.
+This means that it’s not enough to prove only that a person actually did cause severe physical injury to another individual.
 The district attorney (DA) must also prove that the offender intended to do so.
 An experienced lawyer can try to mitigate the evidence and cause responsible doubt in the minds of the jury as to whether the defendant actually intended to do what he/she did.

 The state of Maryland does not allow an offender to expunge a conviction of a felony.
-Some charges can only be deleted from an offender’s record under certain circumstances, and a first-degree assault conviction is not one of them.
+Some charges can only be deleted from an offender’s record under certain circumstances, and a first-degree attack conviction is not one of them.
 Because of this reason, it is very important for a person to hire a well trained and experienced lawyer to manage this case carefully.

-Assault on a police officer in the state of Maryland carries an enhanced penalty which differs from a standard second-degree assault of a person who is not a police officer.
+Assault on a police officer in the state of Maryland carries an enhanced penalty which differs from a standard second-degree attack of a person who is not a police officer.
 Assault on a police officer in Maryland is considered as a felony.
 Whereas an assault on a person that is not a police officer is classified as a misdemeanor.

-If a person is convicted of second-degree assault on a police officer in Maryland, he/she could be facing up to ten years in jail or a fine that can reach up to $5,000, or both.
-A regular second-degree assault on a person who is not a law enforcement officer is only classified as a misdemeanor and the penalty for that crime is ten years in jail or a fine that can reach up to $2,500, or both.
+If a person is convicted of second-degree attack on a police officer in Maryland, he/she could be facing up to ten years in jail or a fine that can reach up to $5,000, or both.
+A regular second-degree attack on a person who is not a law enforcement officer is only classified as a misdemeanor and the penalty for that crime is ten years in jail or a fine that can reach up to $2,500, or both.

 Possible defenses that could be used if relevant to the case: